 He began his career at Karlsruher SC in 2010 and moved to top-flight side Hamburger SV two years later, spending another season back at his first club on loan.
 His performance in his first Bundesliga season earned him a €14.5 million transfer to Leverkusen in 2014.
 Born in Germany, Çalhanoğlu opted to represent his ancestral Turkey at international level, making his senior debut in 2013.

 AM: Mehmet Scholl (Germany)

-Scholl was born in Germany of Turkish hertiage.
-He started with Karlsruher, but spent almost hs entire career with Bayern Munich. he won the Bundesliga title 8 times and the Champions' league n 2001.
+Mehmet Scholl was born in Germany of Turkish hertiage.
+He started with Karlsruher, but spent almost hs entire career with Bayern Munich.
+He won the Bundesliga title 8 times and the Champions' league n 2001.
+He was the hero of the 1996 UEFA Cup win, scoring a goal each of the legs.
 Injuries has limited his career with the national team.
-He never played in any of the WC Finals.
+He never played in any of the World Cup Finals.

 He is the identical twin brother of Hamit Altıntop.
 He started his professional career in the local German club Wattenscheid 09 along with his brother.
 Altıntop was transferred to Kaiserslautern, and his brother to Schalke.
 In 2006, he joined his brother at Schalke on a free transfer.
 However, after only one season, his brother Hamit Altıntop joined Bayern Munich on another free deal.
 He also played for Eintracht Frankfurt and Trabzonspor.
 Capped 38 times.

 AM: Mesut Özil